napari/napari/docs/naps/4-async-slicing.md

 ```

 While the state and logic is relatively simple right now,
-we anticipate that this might grow, further motivating a distinct type.
+we anticipate that this might grow over time, further motivating a distinct type.

 For this class to be useful, there should be at least one connection to the `ready` signal.
 In napari, we expect the `QtViewer` to marshall the slice response that this signal carries